There are various properties and beans you can configure when utilizing Broadleaf’s Rules Engine.

 System classloader

-with the root object and variables from the ExpressionContext
+EvaluationContext produced by CachingStdEvaluationContextFactoryFor every invocation of CachingStdEvaluationContextFactory#getEvaluationContext(), we expect to populate each EvaluationContext with the root object and variables from the ExpressionContext.

-However, it may be useful to also load additional information in every created EvaluationContext
+However, it may be useful to also load additional information in every created EvaluationContext.

 Imagine a scenario where you want every rule to be able to use some common utility functions.
-If that’s the case, it makes sense to expose those utility functions through default variables loaded into every EvaluationContext
+If that’s the case, it makes sense to expose those utility functions through default variables loaded into every EvaluationContext.

-of "default expression variables" in its constructor, and it will set each of these onto every EvaluationContext
+The factory accepts a Map<String, Object> of "default expression variables" in its constructor, and it will set each of these onto every EvaluationContext it creates.

-The map of variables is sourced from the defaultExpressionVariables
+The map of variables is sourced from the defaultExpressionVariables bean defined in the auto-configuration.

 To add or change the default variables, simply override that bean.